DataDog/documentation/content/en/tracing/llm_observability/span_kinds.md

 ## Agent span

-Agent spans represent a dynamic sequence of operations where an autonomous decision-maker determines which operations and tools to execute.
+Agent spans represent a dynamic sequence of operations where a large language model determines which operations to execute.
 For example, an agent span might represent a series of reasoning steps controlled by a [ReAct agent][1].

 Agent spans are frequently the root span for traces controlled by LLM reasoning engines.